The ancient Drombeg Stone Circle is one of the more iconic of the many Cork attractions.

 Drombeg Stone Circle is one of the best-known archaeological sites in Ireland and is easy to reach just a short walk from the car park.
 Visiting it raises many questions!

 Who lived here?
 How and why did they build the stone circle, and what was it like to be part of a seasonal gathering at this sacred site?
 Here are some quick need-to-knows

-You’ll find Drombeg Stone Circle a short spin for the gorgeous little village of Glandore in West Cork where its been for thousands of years.
+You’ll find Drombeg Stone Circle a short spin for the gorgeous little village of Glandore (one of the most beautiful towns in Cork) in West Cork where its been for thousands of years.